startinmerc/strange-estates/README.md

 * User Comment

 #### Misc
-* better display for features?
+* better display for features
+* login as dropdown from navbar